Codecademy/ugc/.github/CONTRIBUTING.md

-# UGC Articles: Contribution Guide 👩🏻‍💻👨🏾‍💻👩🏼‍💻
+# Community Articles: Contribution Guide 👩🏻‍💻👨🏾‍💻👩🏼‍💻

-Welcome to the Codecademy UGC Articles GitHub repo!
+Welcome to the Codecademy Community Articles GitHub repo!

 We are an inclusive and passionate team of technologists and life-long learners around the world building free programming resources for a better tomorrow.
 All the content in UGC articles are written by amazing creative developers like yourself.